Use Google Nest Hub as a sunrise alarm clock to make your awakening more comfortable | ExBulletin

 However, if you’re using a Google smart display, it has a built-in feature called Sunrise Alarm that works as well.

-Sunrise Alarm is one of the useful sleep-related features of Google’s latest smart display, Google Nest Hub (2nd generation), which tells you how much sleep you can get and how comfortable it is.
-It has a function to monitor.
+Sunrise Alarm is one of the useful sleep-related features of Google’s latest smart display, Google Nest Hub (2nd generation), which allows you to monitor how much sleep you get and how comfortable you are.
+I have.
 This feature is also available on the original Google Home Hub and Google Nest Hub Max, which have been renamed as Google Nest Hub.

 Here’s everything you need to know to set up a sunrise alarm on Google Nest Hub.